5.3.3. Pipes and Intermediate Heat Exchangers

 (5.3-49)\[ \Delta p_{K_{out}} = K_{out}\left(Re_{out}\right) \frac{w \left| w \right|}{2\rho A_{out}^{2}}\]

 where \(K_{out}\left(Re_{out}\right)\) is the anisotropic Re-dependent loss coefficient at the outlet of the element, \(Re_{out}\) is the Re number at the outlet of the elment and \(A_{out}\) is the area at the outlet of the element.
-Anisotropic Re-dependent loss coefficients are defined using EllLossCoefTableID and additional information can be found in Section 5.3.3.1.
+Anisotropic Re-dependent loss coefficients are described in Section 5.3.3.2.

 A fifth item is the second term in Eq.
 (5.2-1), which is proportional to the square of the mass flow rate, and is due to the difference in the fluid densities at the inlet and outlet ends of the element.
 It has the form